denzel-farmer/PLT-Crusty/docs/type-checking.md

                     - compare initial/end maps to ensure all elements in matching states
                 - If Expr (Identifier, Literal, Operation, Assignment, Call)
                     - If literal, do nothing
+                    - If identifier
-                    - If identifier, try Assigned -> Used
+                        - If is_consumed then try Assigned -> Used
+                        - Else if is linear primitive then try Assigned -> Assigned (treated like dot access)
+                        - Else if is linear struct then error, silent discard
+                        -
                     - If operation
                         - If unary operation, check operand expression
                         - If binary operation, check first expr then second expr
                         - If access operation (EXPR.ID or EXPR->ID)
                             - If dot
                                 - Get struct name from type of EXPR (if not struct type, raise error)
+                                - Check struct is Assigned
                                 - Check field ID in struct is unrestricted (if field not found, raise error)
                             - If arrow
                                 - Get struct name from type within Ref (if not ref struct type, raise error)